For anyone with an iPad Pro or a newer iPad model, the Apple Pencil is hard to beat.

 Don’t let the size of the Studio Neat Cosmonaut fool you.
 While it looks more like a dry erase marker instead of a slim pen, the stylus features a solid aluminum core and soft rubber exterior.
 The tip of the stylus is firm and responsive on any iPad or iPhone touchscreen.

-Getting to the Point: Best Apple Pencil Alternatives
+The Best Apple Pencil Alternatives

-Whether you’re using an iPad note-taking app, channeling a creative side while drawing, unwinding with an adult coloring book, or something else, one of these choices should definitely help out.
+Whether you’re using one of these iPad note-taking apps , channeling a creative side while drawing, unwinding with an adult coloring book, or something else, one of these choices should definitely help out.